-What follows is the standard “No one will believe her” shtick that was in the original movie; her boyfriend Bobby (Robert Walker Jr.) tries to be supportive but he clearly thinks she’s just being hysterical, and bowling alley/skating rink owner Edward Fazio (Richard Stahl) wants her charged with dangerous driving because she ran him off the road during her panicked fleeing from the Hargis homestead.
-Sheriff Jones (Richard Webb) just sends her and Bobby on their way as he more important things to deal with, like getting drunk one assumes.
+What follows is the standard “No one will believe her” shtick that was in the original movie; her boyfriend Bobby (Robert Walker Jr.) tries to be supportive but he clearly thinks she’s just being hysterical, and the bowling alley/skating rink owner Edward Fazio (Richard Stahl) wants her charged with dangerous driving because she ran him off the road during her panicked fleeing from the Hargis homestead.
+Sheriff Jones (Richard Webb) just sends her and Bobby on their way home, as he has more important things to deal with like getting drunk one assumes.
 Beware!
-The Blob is a very counter culture movie as the oblivious and incompetent police force are on one side while pot smoking hippies are on the other.
+The Blob is a very counter-culture movie as the oblivious and incompetent police force is on one side while pot-smoking hippies are on the other.
 As many of these children of the 60s are eaten by the Blob I’m not sure just where Larry Hagman stands when it comes to authority.

 It also gave us Gerrit Graham in an ape suit.